uncommon-nickname/rusty-iterators-py/README.md

 result = Iter(it).filter(lambda x: x % 2 == 0).count()
 ```

-### Create a cycle iterator over all odd numbers in the array
+### Creating a cycle iterator over all odd numbers in the array

 ```python
 it = Iter.from_iterable([1, 2, 3, 4]).filter(lambda x: x % 2 != 0).cycle()
 ```

-### Iterate with indices over all even numbers in the iterator
+### Iterating with indices over all even numbers in the iterator

 ```python
 it = iter(range(10))